Tag Archives: Aprill Brandon

 Actually, now that I think about it, I apologize in general for 1996.

-There’s many more I could add (but let’s leave the majority of my juvenile record out of this now that most of it has been expunged).
+There’s so many more I could add (but let’s leave the majority of my juvenile record out of this now that most of it has been expunged).

 What a difference a decade makes